21anonymous12/EMNLP./README.md

   * The `max_context` variable on line 4 in `adjust_context.py` inside the `utils` folder: this sets the maximum context length supported by your chosen model

-7. Our code was developed in an [Anaconda](https://www.anaconda.com/) environment.
+**7. Our code was developed in an [Anaconda](https://www.anaconda.com/) environment.
 Please run the code below to create a new virtual environment.
-This will make it easy to install the libraries required for MIAS.
+This will make it easy to install the libraries required for MIAS.**
 ```bash
 conda env create -f ./langchain.yml
 ```

-8. Download the scheduler checkpoint from the following [link](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing) and place it inside the `scheduler` folder.
+**8. Download the scheduler checkpoint from the following [link](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing) and place it inside the `scheduler` folder.**

-9. Run the following code.
+**9. Run the following code.**
 ```bash
 python MIAS.py --config config.yaml
 ```

-10. If you do not want to use the scheduler or want to increase the number of self-refinement iterations, you can either modify the `config.yaml` file or run the code as shown below.
+**10. If you do not want to use the scheduler or want to increase the number of self-refinement iterations, you can either modify the `config.yaml` file or run the code as shown below.**
 ```bash
 python MIAS.py --config config.yaml --Use_Scheduler False --N 5
 ```